A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Numerical implementation and convergence test

 The model is implemented using the finite volume method with a staggered grid as described in \citeA{hewitt2013Seasonal}.
 The channels are defined on the edge of the grid cells, while the cavity sheet and blister are defined at the centre of the grid cells.
 Details of the numerical implementation of the cavity-channel system can be found in \citeA{hewitt2013Seasonal}.

-The blister dynamics \eqnref{eq:mass_conservation_blister} and \eqnref{eq:hydraulic_potential_blister} are solved using an implicit scheme for time stepping.
+The blister dynamics \eqnref{eq:hydraulic_potential_blister} and \eqnref{eq:mass_conservation_blister} are solved using an implicit scheme for time stepping.
 The spatial derivatives are discretised using second-order central difference.
 The blister equations, together with the cavity-channel equations, form a coupled nonlinear system that is solved using the Newton-Raphson method at each time step.
 Here we present convergence tests for both bending-dominated and gravity-dominated regimes to verify the mesh-independence of the numerical solution.

 We have verified that the numerical solution for blister propagation converges as the grid size $\Delta x\rightarrow 0$ by simulating both bending-dominated and gravity-dominated regimes in a one-dimensional model at various grid resolutions.
 For the bending-dominated regime, we consider an ice sheet of uniform thickness $H=1000~\text{m}$ resting on a flat bed ($b=0$).
 A blister with a volume of $10^{2}~\text{m}^2$ and an effective viscosity of $\mu_{\text{eff}}=10^{-3}~\text{Pa}~\text{s}$ propagates symmetrically in both directions.
 We denote the blister front position as $R_b$, which is defined as the distance from the blister centre to the point where the blister thickness drops below $2h_0$.